GesGPT: Speech Gesture Synthesis With Text Parsing from ChatGPT: GesGPT

 Current deep learning methods for gesture generation predominantly treat gesture synthesis as a regression problem, primarily focusing on audio input.
 Nevertheless, text encompasses rich semantic information.
-In this paper, we approach gesture generation as a text-based classification problem and explore the application of LLMs for text parsing.
-We generate gestures grounded on the classification outcomes derived from purposefully designed prompts.
+In this paper, we propose to approach gesture generation as a text classification and recognition problem.
+We further explore the application of LLMs for text parsing.
+We generate gestures grounded on the parsing script derived from purposefully designed prompts.